 The Indie Memphis Film Festival has also been included as one on the magazine’s “25 Film Festivals Worth the Entry Fee” in 2011 and one of the “25 Coolest Film Festivals” in 2009.

 Indie Memphis has set October 30 through November 2 as the date for the 2014 festival.

 The event, which will mark its 17th anniversary this year, will expand its footprint with the addition of the new Hattiloo Theatre, scheduled to open in mid-summer.
 An important addition to Midtown’s Overton Square area, the Hattiloo will join Playhouse on the Square, The Circuit Playhouse, and Malco Theatres’ Studio as on the Square as screening venues for the films.

 Duncan-Williams, Inc., an investment firm headquartered in Memphis, will continue its role as presenting sponsor.

 MovieMaker says it shifted “through more than 5,000 film festivals around the world, and took into account factors such as each festival’s history, prizes, judging panel and audience, the subsequent success of its alumni, and, of course, submission fees.
 These competitive criteria give the best festivals value that goes beyond just the numbers.”

 Indie Memphis is a non-profit organization that brings diverse year-round film programs to the Mid-South

-Sponsorships are now available.
-Those interested in joining Duncan-Williams and other corporate sponsors, partners and patrons in supporting the 2014 Indie Memphis Film Festival should contact Indie Memphis executive director Erik Jambor by email at firstname.lastname@example.org or by calling (901) 888-4128.
+Indie Memphis Film Festival sponsorships are now available.
+Those interested in joining Duncan-Williams, Inc. and other corporate sponsors, partners and patrons in supporting the 2014 Indie Memphis Film Festival should contact Indie Memphis executive director Erik Jambor by email at firstname.lastname@example.org or by calling (901) 888-4128.